A living encyclopedia of equines

 The pages are always evolving.
 It’s not a frozen museum — it’s a travel notebook.
 Sometimes we’re wrong, sometimes we learn.
 Every correction or contribution is welcome.
 The goal is understanding, not perfection.

-Why include donkeys and zebras?
+Why include donkeys ?

 What about crossbreeds?